BoolPurist/week_calendar_cli/Examples.md

 ---

-## month
+## Show all calendar weeks of the current month

-Look up all calendar weeks within current month.
 Example assumes today is 8th of august in 2023.

 ```sh
 week_calendar month